 - 1. Refer to pages 3 7 for information pertaining to all graduation requirements and degree options. - 2.
-Each student will receive a Registration Guide for family consultation and will have access to a course description and registration guide online. - 3.
-Each student must complete registration through PowerSchool for the 2020-2021 school year.
+Each student will have access to the Registration Guide online for family consultation and course descriptions. - 3.
+Each student must complete registration through PowerSchool for the 2022-2023 school year.
 Students at Overland will complete a computer registration process to input course requests in January/February.
 Students at Prairie will meet with counselors and complete registration in January/February. - 4.
 Ninth graders must enroll in a minimum of 7 and 1/2 credits, plus Blazer 101.
 Tenth graders must enroll in a minimum of 7.0 credits.
 Eleventh graders must enroll in a minimum of 6.0 credits.
-Twelfth graders must enroll in a minimum of 5.5 credits.
+Twelfth graders must enroll in a minimum of 6 credits first semester and 5 credits second semester.
 All students are required to take four core classes each semester.
 Overland High School will develop a master schedule of courses based upon pre-registration requests. - 5.
 Please review the CCIC Course Guide located in the back of this guide. - 6.
 It is expected that students will take the courses they request.
 Choose your courses and alternate courses carefully as schedule change opportunities are very limited.